The NWMO must demonstrate the long-term safety of any potential repository site and design. Safety assessments consider two main periods of time:

 These assessments test the safety of the repository by looking at the potential impact on a hypothetical family in the future living and working directly above the repository and obtaining food from local sources and well water from a deep well.
 The analysis so far show that for a well-designed repository at an appropriate site, the family would be safe.

-Safety assessments are prepared according to the guidelines contained in the Canadian Nuclear Safety Commission's Regulatory Guide G-320: Assessing the Long Term Safety of Radioactive Waste Management.
+Safety assessments are prepared according to the guidance of REGDOC-2.11.1, Waste Management, Volume III: Safety Case for the Disposal of Radioactive Waste, Version 2.
 This guide describes approaches and factors that the regulator considers important to consider when assessing long-term safety of a deep geological repository.

 We also consider international guidance on the development and safety of repositories, including the International Atomic Energy Agency’s Specific Safety Guide SSG-23: The Safety Case and Safety Assessment for the Disposal of Radioactive Waste.
 This guide describes international best practices with respect to achieving and demonstrating safety.